-The Ethical Property Company is one of the largest Social Businesses in the UK, owning and/or managing a total of 24 centres across England, Scotland and Wales, and providing Office, Meeting, Event and Retail Space to over 1000 organisations each year.
-Since our launch in 1998, investment from over 1350 shareholders has enabled the company to build a property portfolio valued in excess of £22 million.
+The Ethical Property Company is one of the largest social businesses in the UK, owning and/or managing a total of 21 Centres across England, Scotland and Wales, and providing office, meeting, event and retail space to over 1000 organisations each year.
+Since our launch in 1998, investment from over 1,350 shareholders has enabled the Company to build a property portfolio valued in excess of £45 million.

 Tenants within our Centres benefit from well designed and practical facilities, flexible contracts and the presence of similar organisations and individuals – all of whom can provide further support and partnership opportunities as well as a sense of community to otherwise potentially isolated groups.

-The UK Company is part of a wider international family of organisations providing similar services in the UK, Australia, Belgium and France, and each Company is committed to our ‘Quintessentials’, a set of five management principles designed to ensure that all members conform to our common aims, values and our Triple Bottom Line approach.
+The UK Company is part of a wider international family of organisations providing similar services in the UK, Australia, Belgium, France and the US, and each Company is committed to our ‘Quintessentials’, a set of five management principles designed to ensure that all members conform to our common aims, values and our Triple Bottom Line approach.